RetroDECK/ES-DE/USERGUIDE-DEV.md

 4) Install and configure [RetroArch](https://www.retroarch.com)
 5) _Windows only: add the RetroArch directory to your system path environmental variable_
 6) Start RetroArch and install the required emulator cores - to see which ones you need look in the systeminfo.txt files in the directories created by step 2, or again see [here](USERGUIDE-DEV.md#supported-game-systems)
-7) Start ES-DE and follow the on-screen instructions to configure your controller
-8) Scrape game media for your collection and play some games!
+7) Start ES-DE, scrape game media for your collection and play some games!

 As long as ES-DE hasn't frozen, you can always press F4 to close the application.